 \section{The centre of mass energy}

-In this section, we calculate the centre of mass energy $E_{CM}$ for the collision of two neutral particles with equal masses i.e. $m_{1}=m_{2}=m_{0}$ in the vicinity of the slowly rotating Chern-Simons black hole.
+This section deals with the centre of mass energy $E_{CM}$ for the collision of two neutral particles with equal masses i.e. $m_{1}=m_{2}=m_{0}$ in the vicinity of a slowly rotating Chern-Simons black hole.
 The particles are moving from infinity with equal energies $E_{1}/m_{1}=E_{2}/m_{2}=1$ towards the black hole with different angular momenta $L_{1}$ and $L_{2}.$ The motion as well as collision of the particles takes place in the equatorial plane ($\theta=\pi/2)$.
 The expression for the $E_{CM}$ given by Ba\~{n}ados, Silk and West (BSW) \cite{20a} is